ImperialCollegeLondon/Visual2/README.md

 9. Open your `electron` app in a new terminal tab by running `yarn launch`.
 This command will start the application and also _hot reload_ it whenever source files are recompiled, or CSS files changed.
 Therefore it normally also runs continuously through development.
 The total time from saving an updated F# source file to reload is typically 5s.
 Make sure you have this development environment working effectively for you: an HD screen without scaling is helpful because it allows your editor, the Visual2 app, and the command windows all to be visible simultaneously.
 Using *Hyper* `File->Split Horizontally is useful to run `lauch` and `start` concurrently.

 10. Run `yarn pack-win, yarn pack-linux, yarn pack-osx` at any time to create a set of system-specific self-contained binaries in `./dist/os-name/*` and a zip in `./dist`.
 Each binary distribution consists of a portable directory with all dependencies, so use the appropriate one of these if you just want to run Visual2 and do not need to develop code.
-Note that some host-target combinations will not correctly generate.
+Note that some host-target combinations will not correctly generate: `pack-osx must be executed on os-x.
+See also [binaries repo](https://github.com/tomcl/V2releases) for instructions on how to run binaries for different platforms.

 11. To see console debug printout etc from the running Visual2 app press `Ctrl-Shift-I` to toggle electron dev tools on and note that any F# printout and errors will be displayed under the console tab.